Our farmers travel an average of about 50 miles to Farmington. Here's why that's important.

 Map designed by Market volunteer Christina Clark

-Note: Strong Soil Farm and Trillium Wood are not coming to market this year but plan to return.
+Note: Strong Soil Farm and Trillium Wood are not coming to market this year but we hope they return in the future.

 Market mainstays Bill and Ellen Gass cultivate seeds of hope in Honduras